 Marital agreements often permit a married couple to decide on various issues, such as property distribution, before any potential separation or divorce.
-Similar to any other contract, courts generally enforce marital agreements if they are in writing and both spouses voluntarily sign the agreement.
+Similar to any other contract, courts generally enforce marital agreements if they are in writing and both spouses voluntarily sign them.

 Generally, there are two different types of property involved in a divorce which are marital property and separate property.
 Courts may divide marital property between the two spouses, but the separate property typically remains the property of whoever owns it when the divorce process is initiated.

 Most of the property a couple obtains during their marriage is marital in nature, regardless of who actually paid for it.
-However, couples may use marital agreements with the guidance of Forsyth County marital agreements lawyers to specifically categorize property as separate property.
-As a result, marital agreements may allow couples to distribute their property according to their own wishes.
+However, couples may use marital agreements with the guidance of Forsyth County attorney to specifically categorize property as separate property.
+As a result, these documents may allow couples to distribute their property according to their own wishes.

 Additionally, couples may use marital agreements to decide whether alimony or spousal support is appropriate.
 For example, the Official Code of Georgia Annotated §19-6-8 explicitly permits couples to agree to spousal support in the event of a voluntary separation.
-A marital agreements lawyer in Forsyth County could provide assistance for couples seeking to decide spousal support issues in a marital agreement.
+A marital agreements attorney in Forsyth County could provide assistance for couples seeking to decide spousal support issues.